maddun01/web-app-assignment/README.md

     python populate_database.py
     ```
 Note: While the web application can be run without populating the database tables, the only way to add an administrator account is through this script.
-It's recommended to run the full setup script, although
+It's recommended to run the full setup script.
 ## Running the application

 1. Run `app.py` to launch the dashboard